Were Minneapolis’ skyways first created to combat the cold – or something else?

 The city’s early skyway designs were not the enclosed walkways that exist today, but instead had open sides.
 Some downtown real estate owners supported the idea of second floor walkways as a way to rent out traditionally undesirable space in their buildings.
 “Nobody really wanted the second floor because the second floor was the worst of all worlds in that you didn’t have a view … and you were also very close to street noise,” Byers said.

 The city’s second oldest skyway still stands today, linking the Northstar Center and Roanoke Building.
-Although still operational, its age shows, said Elizabeth Gales, a local architect.
+Although still operational, its age shows, said Elizabeth Gales, a local architectural historian.

 “It is claustrophobic,” she said about the skyway.
 “They weren’t sure what they were doing and that’s the way they [initially] envisioned the bridges.”

-Note: Correction: Previous versions of this article misidentified Elizabeth Gales.
-She is a local architectural historian.